Richard Grusin

 Richard Arthur Grusin (born September 29, 1953) is an American new media scholar and author.
-Grusin is a Professor of English at the University of Wisconsin–Milwaukee, and former Director of the Center for 21st Century Studies.
+Grusin is a professor of English at the University of Wisconsin–Milwaukee and former director of the Center for 21st Century Studies.

 Education

 Grusin earned his bachelor's degree with High Distinction in English at the University of Illinois at Urbana-Champaign in 1976.
-He earned his Ph.D in English from the University of California, Berkeley, in 1983.
+He earned his Ph.D. in English from the University of California, Berkeley, in 1983.

 Career

 Grusin has served in both academic and administrative positions throughout his career.
-He served as an assistant professor in the Department of English at the College of William and Mary from 1983–86.
-From 1986–2001 he taught at Georgia Institute of Technology, where he was chair of the School of Literature, Communication, and Culture from 1996–1999.
-He was Professor of English at Wayne State University, where he served as English Department Chair from 2001–2008.
+He served as an assistant professor in the Department of English at the College of William and Mary from 1983 to 1986.
+From 1986 to 2001 he taught at Georgia Institute of Technology, where he was chair of the School of Literature, Communication, and Culture from 1996 to 1999.
+He was professor of English at Wayne State University, where he served as English Department Chair from 2001 to 2008.
 In 1999–2000 he was visiting associate professor of English and William S. Vaughn Visiting Fellow at the Robert Penn Warren Center for Humanities at Vanderbilt University.
-In 2007 he served as a visiting professor in Media Studies at the University of Amsterdam.
+In 2007 he served as a visiting professor in media studies at the University of Amsterdam.